zoomhub/zoomhub/API.md

 - Should we move to the OpenSeadragon JSON format?
   (A straight-up XML-to-JSON representation of the DZI XML.)
-  If there's no strong benefit in doing so, maybe not worth it?
+  If there’s no strong benefit in doing so, maybe not worth it?

 **Error** objects would be nicer than plaintext messages:

-- `code` (string; semantic code that'll be documented here)
+- `code` (string; semantic code that’ll be documented here)
 - `message` (string; developer-facing to help in debugging, NOT user-facing)
-- `data` (arbitrary and optional; will be documented w/ code if it's needed)
+- `data` (arbitrary and optional; will be documented w/ code if it’s needed)

 ### Routes